ozankasikci/rust-git-worktree/README.md

 - Options:
   - `<name>` — optional explicit worktree to operate on; defaults to the current directory.

+### `rsworktree worktree open-editor`

+- Open the specified worktree (or the current directory when omitted) in your configured editor.
+- Editor resolution checks the rsworktree config first, then falls back to `$EDITOR` / `$VISUAL`.
+If no editor is configured, the command prints actionable guidance instead of failing.
+- Initial support focuses on `vim`, `cursor`, `webstorm`, and `rider`.
+For setup instructions and troubleshooting, see `specs/002-i-want-to/quickstart.md`.

 ## Installation

 Install from crates.io with: